-During those days when you feel unmotivated, basically this law means is that the longer you give yourself to complete a task, or something you want to do, the more unmotivated, and the more big, importantly, and intimidating the task or the thing is going to feel.
+During those days when you feel unmotivated, basically this law means that the longer you give yourself to complete a task, or something you want to do, the more unmotivated, and the more big, importantly, and intimidating the task or the thing is going to feel.
 Take it from Nike’s Slogan, “Just Do It,” and in my case would be “Just Write It,” or just sit there and type, and it will make sense later on as you keep on writing it…hahaha.

 Honestly, if you give yourself 8 hours to do something that can be done for 2 hours, guess what?
 It is going to take you 8 hours to do it.
 Let’s see; 2 hours to think about it, 2 hours to decide if you are going to do it, 2 hours to get energized to see if you can do it, and 2 hours to finally and actual do it.
 And there you go; those were your 8 hours.
-But if you can focus, and clear all destruction, chances you can get it done in 2 hours.
+But if you can focus, and clear all distractions, chances you can get it done in 2 hours.

 I am that type of a person, if I know I have more time on hand to get a task done until its due date, there is a chance I will procrastinate, but then at the last minute, I will always do the task, and complete it.
-But if I know the task is not that urgent or important in some way, therefore it can wait.
+If I know the task is not that urgent or important in some way, therefore it can wait.
 And if I don’t assign a due date for it, it will never get done.
 For somehow I get more things done and become more productive when I know I have a short or tight deadline to do things.
 It’s insane, but it works for me, even though recently I have been working to change that.
 There are some things and tasks you must do ahead of time so you won’t miss its deadline in case you find out you need more time to finish the task, or you get an emergency that will interfere and make it hard for you to finish the task as you planned.

 For instance; in order to feel less stressful, less overwhelmed and unmotivated in getting things done, I had set up another way to handle my everyday tasks and activities.
 Let’s say you have a task and you estimate it will take you roughly 6 hours to complete it.
 You can divide the task in multiple deadlines, depending on what it is of course.
 For instance; if the task is due in 3 days, you can make the first deadline due on the first day and let’s say it will take you 3 hours to do it, and the second deadline due on the second day and it will take you 2 hours to finish it, and the last deadline due on the third day and it will take you 1 hour to finalize everything.
 It’s up to you to also decide what activities you have to tackle each hour in order to help you complete the entire task.